-Apostrophes and Possessive Nouns
+Apostrophes and possessive nouns

-For most singular nouns, add apostrophe+s:
+For most singular nouns, add -’s:

 For most plural nouns, add only an apostrophe:

-Others say to add apostrophe+s:
+Others say to add -’s:

-No matter which style guide you use, add only the apostrophe to plural proper nouns that end in s:
+No matter which style you use, add only the apostrophe to plural proper nouns that end in s:

 Use whichever style matches the style guide you use for your writing.
 If you don’t have a style guide, it’s OK to just pick one of the methods, as long as you don’t switch back and forth within the same document.

-Apostrophes and Possessive Pronouns
+Apostrophes and possessive pronouns

 Personal pronouns, unlike regular nouns, do not use apostrophes to form possessives.
 Most writers don’t have trouble with the possessive pronouns my, mine, his, her, and our.
-It’s your, yours, hers, its, ours, their, and theirs, that tend to cause the confusion.
+It’s your, yours, hers, its, ours, their, and theirs that tend to cause the confusion.
 The relative possessive pronoun whose is also frequently the victim of apostrophe abuse.
-Note that none of these forms uses an apostrophe.
+Note that none of these forms use an apostrophe.
 In fact, for some of these pronouns, adding an apostrophe forms a contraction instead of a possessive (see the table above).

 |Pronoun||Possessive Pronoun||Absolute (Independent) Form|